bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 4. Parents parent …
 {.col2}

-If there are more resources with the same name (like "featured") on a related type of page, then the first match always wins.
+If there are more resources with the same name (like "featured") on a related type of page, then the first match in a relation wins.

+This approach is convenient for this project and the theme default.
+But in case you want to use some other kind of fallback or none at all, you can overwrite the partial {$mod-resource/func/helper/page-fallback.html} in your project folder {$layouts/partials}.